midnightntwrk/midnight-architecture/adrs/0018-contract-maintenance-authorities.md

     maintenance public keys, or the threshold `k`, either as a full overwrite or as a state delta.
-  - Verifier key change operations, which are modifications to the set of verifier keys, either as full overwrites of as a state deltas.
+  - Verifier key change operations, which are modifications to the set of verifier keys, either as full overwrites or as a state deltas.
 This includes:
     - Adding new copies of verifier keys for a new major version, that may or may not be fully deployed at this point (for instance, the version may be supported, but not yet enabled for use in transactions).